How To Add Legal Pages To Your WordPress Site

 (WordPress Menu)

-Make sure that your legal pages are kept up-to-date and clearly visible to all visitors.
-You can insert links to your legal pages into the WordPress sidebar (or place them in the footer section of your website) so that users have access to the information from all your pages …
+After uploading your legal pages, make sure that these are fully up-to-date and clearly accessible to visitors.
+You can insert links to your legal pages into the WordPress sidebar (or place them in the footer of your site) to ensure that users have access to legal information from every web page …

-It's important to display links to legal information on all of your website's pages
+It's important to display links to legal information on all of your site's pages

-(Display links to legal pages to users on all of your website’s pages)
+(It’s important to display links to legal information to users on all of your website’s pages)

-If you need help adding links to pages on your sidebar and footer using widgets, refer to this tutorial:
+If you need help adding links to pages on your sidebar using widgets, see this step-by-step tutorial:

-You can easily find downloadable attorney-prepared forms and agreements by searching online, or visiting websites like this one:
+You can find downloadable attorney-drafted internet forms and agreements just by searching online, or visiting sites like this one:

 Find Legal Forms